Sign up for our newsletter!

 For long distances, heavy marine transports synthetic fuel is a convenient way to make the transports green.
 Existing combustion engines are run on synthetic fuels produced from green H2.
 Also, biofuels, lithium-ion batteries, and fuel cells will be used to make the sector fossil-free.
 Still, synthetic fuels are considered most attractive, given that the cost of producing hydrogen can be reduced.

-3. Replacing today’s H2 in agriculture fertilizer
+3. Replacing today’s fossil hydrogen in agriculture fertilizer

 Ammonia is the second most commonly produced chemical in the world, and it is derived from hydrogen.
 More than 80 percent is used as feedstock for fertilizer.
 The rest are used in making paint, plastic, textiles, explosives, and other chemicals.
 Ammonia production in 2018 generated around 500 million tons of carbon dioxide, where a large part comes from hydrogen produced by steam methane reforming.
 Making this from green hydrogen instead implies an immense growth of the electrolyzer market.